rajatdev514/I365_Angular_Echarts/README.md

 # 📊 Angular ECharts Product Price Visualization

-This project demonstrates how to use *ECharts* in an *Angular* application to visualize product data fetched from an API.
+This project demonstrates how to use ECharts in an Angular application to visualize product data fetched from an API.
-It displays the product price data using *bar, **line, and **pie* charts, allowing users to dynamically switch between chart types.
+It displays the product price data using bar, line and pie charts, allowing users to dynamically switch between chart types.

 ## 🚀 Features